drocheam/optrace/docs/source/usage/image.rst

 The function returns a tuple of the histogram bin edges and the histogram values, both one dimensional numpy arrays.
 Note that the bin arrays is larger by one element.

+.. _image_saving:

 Saving Images
 ___________________________________________

-An RenderImage can be saved on the disk for later use in `optrace`.
+An RenderImage can be saved on the disk for later use in optrace.
 In the simplest case saving is done with the following command, that takes a file path as argument:

 .. code-block:: python